commaai/bodyjim/README.md

 Just like other `gymnasium` environments, `bodyjim` is easy to use.
 Base `BodyEnv` accepts ip address of the body, list of cameras to stream (valid values: `driver` - driver camera, `road` - front camera, `wideRoad` - front wide angle camera) and list of cereal services to stream ([list of services](https://github.com/commaai/cereal/blob/master/services.py)).

-Environment's `step` method accepts action in x, y direction coordinates and retrieves observation in form of a dict with camera frames and cereal messages ([structure definitions](https://github.com/commaai/cereal/blob/master/log.capnp)) received so far.
-Additional info dictionary contains information about message creation timestamps and validity (which are None, if none such message was received yet).
+Environment's `step` method accepts action in x, y direction coordinates and retrieves next observation in form of a dict with latest camera frames and cereal messages ([structure definitions](https://github.com/commaai/cereal/blob/master/log.capnp)) received so far.
+Additional info dictionary contains information about message creation timestamps and validity (which are None, if they haven't been received yet).

 ```py
 from bodyjim import BodyEnv